joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/1k_users.md

 - Git (Push): 1 RPS

-The above targets were selected based on real customer data of total environmental loads corresponding to the user count, including CI and other workloads.
+The above targets were selected based on real customer data of total environmental loads corresponding to the user count, including CI and other workloads along with additional substantial headroom added.

 If you have metrics to suggest that you have regularly higher throughput against the above endpoint targets, [large monorepos](index.md#large-monorepos) or notable [additional workloads](index.md#additional-workloads) these can notably impact the performance environment and [further adjustments may be required](index.md#scaling-an-environment).